Through Bergman's Lens: Ingmar Bergman Centenary Film Series

 New Haven, CT 06511

-Through Bergman's Lens is presented by the Yale Film Study Center and Films at the Whitney with support from Paul L. Joskow '70 M.Phil., '72 Ph.D.
+Through Bergman's Lens was presented by the Yale Film Study Center and Films at the Whitney with support from Paul L. Joskow '70 M.Phil., '72 Ph.D.